Golem91/potionsonastick/README.md

 # Usage:

-Hold potion in you offhand while holding the Wand in your Mainhand.
+Hold potion in your offhand while holding the Wand in your mainhand.
 Then jump or sneak to add it to the sticks "inventory"

 Transfer wand into your offhand (eg. by pressing F) to cycle between stored potions.